 - Determine the effectiveness of job shadowing STEM professionals on the first- to second-year retention rate of S3OAR Scholars.

-PHOTO CAPTION: Pictured (left to right) are Hengli Jiao, Ph.D., Mathematics professor; Kristi Haik, Ph.D., dean of the College of Arts and Sciences; and Brent Williams, a Welding Engineering Technology associate professor who serve as co-principal investigators.
+PHOTO CAPTION: Pictured (left to right) are Hengli Jiao, Ph.D., Mathematics professor; Kristi Haik, Ph.D., dean of the College of Arts, Sciences and Education; and Brent Williams, a Welding Engineering Technology associate professor who serve as co-principal investigators.